Become part of our PRiSMA family and receive interesting news about light & color, new products, webinars and much more in our free PRiSMA newsletter!

 You don’t necessarily need sunshine—you just need daylight.

-Even short periods spent outdoors can provide noticeable light stimulation.
-This is precisely where BluCynk comes in: the filter helps to modulate the available light—whether bright or wintry gray—so that biologically relevant stimuli reach the body more clearly.
+Even brief periods spent outdoors can provide a noticeable light stimulus.
+And this is exactly where BluCynk comes in: The filter helps modulate the available light—whether bright or winter-gray—so that the light signals reach the body more clearly.

 This allows you to get the most out of every moment of light, even during the dark winter months, and give your body the signal it needs to stay stable, alert, and balanced.